-- (8) Automatic Fee Exemptions - No fee is owed for electronic access to court data or audio files via PACER until an account holder accrues charges of more than \$15.00 in a quarterly billing cycle. - Parties in a case (including pro se litigants) and attorneys of record receive one free electronic copy, via the notice of electronic filing or notice of docket activity, of all documents filed electronically, if receipt is required by law or directed by the filer. - No fee is charged for access to judicial opinions. - No fee is charged for viewing case information or documents at courthouse public access terminals.
+- 8. Automatic Fee Exemptions: - No fee is owed for electronic access to court data or audio files via PACER until an account holder accrues charges of more than \$30.00 in a quarterly billing cycle. - Parties in a case (including pro se litigants) and attorneys of record receive one free electronic copy, via the notice of electronic filing or notice of docket activity, of all documents filed electronically, if receipt is required by law or directed by the filer. - No fee is charged for access to judicial opinions. - No fee is charged for viewing case information or documents at courthouse public access terminals. - No fee is charged for Chapter 13 bankruptcy trustees to download quarterly (i.e., once every 90 days) a list of the trustee's cases from the PACER Case Locator.

-(9) Discretionary Fee Exemptions:
+9. Discretionary Fee Exemptions:

 - Courts may exempt certain persons or classes of persons from payment of the user access fee.
 Examples of individuals and groups that a court may consider exempting include: indigents, bankruptcy case trustees, pro bono attorneys, pro bono alternative dispute resolution neutrals, Section 501(c)(3) not-for-profit organizations, and individual researchers associated with educational institutions.
 Courts should not, however, exempt individuals or groups that have the ability to pay the statutorily established access fee.
-Examples of individuals and groups that a court should not exempt include: local, state or federal government agencies, members of the media, privately paid attorneys or others who have the ability to pay the fee. - In considering granting an exemption, courts must find: - o that those seeking an exemption have demonstrated that an exemption is necessary in order to avoid unreasonable burdens and to promote public access to information; - o that individual researchers requesting an exemption have shown that the defined research project is intended for scholarly research, that it is limited in scope, and that it is not intended for redistribution on the internet or for commercial purposes. - If the court grants an exemption: - o the user receiving the exemption must agree not to sell the data obtained as a result, and must not transfer any data obtained as the result of a fee exemption, unless expressly authorized by the court; and - o the exemption should be granted for a definite period of time, should be limited in scope, and may be revoked at the discretion of the court granting the exemption. - Courts may provide local court information at no cost (e.g., local rules, court forms, news items, court calendars, and other information) to benefit the public.
+Examples of individuals and groups that a court should not exempt include: local, state or federal government agencies, members of the media, privately paid attorneys or others who have the ability to pay the fee. - In considering granting an exemption, courts must find: - o that those seeking an exemption have demonstrated that an exemption is necessary in order to avoid unreasonable burdens and to promote public access to information; - o that individual researchers requesting an exemption have shown that the defined research project is intended for scholarly research, that it is limited in scope, and that it is not intended for redistribution on the internet or for commercial purposes.
+A request is limited in scope if the amount of exempt access requested is narrowly tailored to meet the needs of the defined research project. - If the court grants an exemption: - the user receiving the exemption must agree not to sell the data obtained as a result, and must not transfer any data obtained as the result of a fee exemption, unless expressly authorized by the court; and - o the exemption should be granted for a definite period of time, should be limited in scope, and may be revoked at the discretion of the court granting the exemption. - Courts may provide local court information at no cost (e.g., local rules, court forms, news items, court calendars, and other information) to benefit the public.